Nigeria says destroys bomb factory, kills 5 gunmen

-KADUNA, Nigeria (Reuters) - The Nigerian army said soldiers killed five “suspected terrorists” and destroyed a bomb making factory on Thursday in the northern city of Kaduna where the Islamist sect Boko Haram is active.
+KADUNA, Nigeria, Dec 27 (Reuters) - The Nigerian army said soldiers killed five “suspected terrorists” and destroyed a bombmaking factory on Thursday in the northern city of Kaduna where the Islamist sect Boko Haram is active.

 Kaduna, in the mainly Muslim north, has been the target of several attacks by Boko Haram since the group’s low-level insurgency intensified over two years ago.